The Cardinal and Napoleon’s Sister

 Orvieto Cappella Nuova

 Cappella Nuova, Virgil (as prophet).
-Fujifilm GFX 50R camera, Fujifilm GF32-64mm lens (click to enlarge).
+Fujifilm X-Pro 3 camera, 35mm lens (click to enlarge).

 What they all have in common is that they wrote about visits to the underworld.
 Another feature that they share is that apart from Dante they are reacting to the apocalyptic events happening above them.
 They look at each other in alarm, or peer out of their little windows at the scenes above.
 It brings the biblical prophecies and classical literature together in a very Renaissance-humanist way, but it is also a little joke on Signorelli’s part.